CarlSargunar/Aspire-Demo/1. Aspire App/Readme.md

 ## Exporting Telemetry to the Aspire Dashboard

-To configure applications:
+To configure applications, do the following to both projects

-Use the OpenTelemetry SDK APIs within the application, or Start the app with known environment variables:
+Use the OpenTelemetry SDK APIs within the application by modifying the csproj file to include references to

+- OpenTelemetry.Extensions.Hosting
+- OpenTelemetry.Instrumentation.AspNetCore
+- OpenTelemetry.Instrumentation.Http
+- OpenTelemetry.Instrumentation.Runtime

+Start the app with known environment variables (stored in appsettings.json):
  - OTEL_EXPORTER_OTLP_PROTOCOL with a value of grpc.
  - OTEL_EXPORTER_OTLP_ENDPOINT with a value of http://localhost:4317.